 Other Factors that Can Make Someone an Alcoholic

 Of course, genetics isn’t the only factor that can determine who becomes addicted to alcohol and who doesn’t.
 More often than not, it’s a matter of both nature and nurture.
 While genetics certainly play a significant role, there is oftentimes a trigger; an environmental factor in an individual’s life that leads them to alcohol.
+As individuals age, they may also experience 5 Health Complications from Alcohol Abuse as You Age, which can further impact their well-being and overall health trajectory.

 Some of these factors may include:

 - Trauma.
 From car accidents and natural disasters to sexual abuse or violence, traumatic events can cause symptoms of post-traumatic stress disorder.
 If your loved one has struggled with a past trauma, they may have tried to ease their anxiety and fear with alcohol.
 If they already had genetic markers for alcoholism, their trauma made it even more likely that they’d struggle with alcohol abuse.
+If you’re wondering how to cope with a high functioning alcoholic, recognizing these triggers is a crucial first step.

 - Peer Pressure.
 Sometimes it isn’t something as traumatic as a violent attack or accident.
 In some cases, even just being pressured to drink in a public setting can be the steppingstone towards addiction – especially if there are already genetic factors at play behind the scenes.
 Anyone who is regularly pressured or encouraged by friends or colleagues to drink can be at a higher risk of developing a substance abuse disorder.